Generic Name: bosentan

 Serious birth defects.

 - Tracleer can cause serious birth defects if taken during pregnancy.
 You must not be pregnant when you start taking Tracleer or during Tracleer treatment.
 Serious birth defects from Tracleer can happen early in pregnancy.
-Females who are able to get pregnant must have a negative pregnancy test before starting treatment and each month during Tracleer treatment.
+Females who are able to get pregnant must have a negative pregnancy test before starting treatment with Tracleer each month during treatment with Tracleer and 1 month after stopping treatment with Tracleer.

-- Females who are able to get pregnant must use two forms of birth control (contraception) during Tracleer treatment because there is a possibility of birth defects.
+- Females who are able to get pregnant must use two acceptable forms of birth control during treatment with Tracleer, and for one month after stopping Tracleer because the medicine may still be in the body.

 See "What are the possible side effects of Tracleer?" for more information about side effects.